Houston Couples Therapy

 I am one of the few psychotherapists in the country with certification in both EFT & Gottman.
 In EFT, I trained with Sue Johnson and the Gottman Method with John & Julie Gottman.
 Both are proven therapeutic approaches that help couples rekindle their love and deepen their bonds.
 With my training and experience, I can pick the right therapeutic strategy to help your relationship.

 With my training, both science and art, I can help you succeed at love.

-What to expect:
+What to expect

-Then based on that assessment I give you feedback on strengths and challenges in your relationship and a “road map” for your therapeutic journey.
+A structured, in-depth assessment in the first three meetings (one for each partner, and one for the couple together).
+Then, based on that assessment, I give you feedback on the strengths and challenges in your relationship, plus a “road map” for your therapeutic journey.